openmanuscript/minuscript/README.md

 - More examples:
-    - because `minuscript` is built on `multimarkdown`, there are a lot of capabilities available, such as formatting block quotes, end notes and footnotes, etc. The following commands give a few important examples.
+    - because `minuscript` is built on `multimarkdown`, there are a lot of capabilities available, such as formatting block quotes, end notes and footnotes, etc. When run in the `doc` directory of the reposirtory, the following commands will create documents that show some important examples.
     - `minuscript --manuscriptfile examples.json`
         - This command will create a file called `examples.pdf` that includes examples of how to do things like create block quotes, bold and